apeck12/cryoetX/README.md

-# cryoetx
+# cryoetX
-A data processing pipeline for solving structures from tomograms of protein nanocrystals
+A data processing pipeline for solving structures from tomograms of protein nanocrystals.